Celebrating Aboriginal ceremony, tradition & culture

 - The Mabo decision by the High Court of Australia turned over the notion of terra-nullius recognising Aboriginal native title of the lands of Australia.

-Locally, the Koojay Corroboree was first held in 2015 and has grown in to a significant Council event.
-The Koojay Corroboree is a celebration of the continuation of local Aboriginal culture.
+Koojay Corroboree was first held in 2015 and has grown in to a significant Council event.
+The Koojay Corroboree is a celebration of the continuation of local Aboriginal culture and knowledge.